apresdev/apres-terraform/docs/getting-started-prerequisites.md

 To get access to the Apres resources, supply your GitHub username to Apres.
 They will grant you access to several private repositories in the `apresdev` GitHub Organization:

-* `apresdev/apres-terraform` - this is where the Apres Terraform Modules required for Keystone are stored.
+* `apresdev/apres-terraform` - this is where the Apres Terraform Modules required for Foundations are stored.
 * `apresdev/cftc-template` - the template for the Custom Control Tower Configuration
 * `apresdev/keystone-template` - the template for deploying the core configuration and service across your AWS accounts